FantasiaMoses/Twisted_Bilayer_Graphene/README.md

 # Twisted Bilayer Graphene
-this is my study process for TBG mainly using Koshino model
+this is my study process for TBG and TDBG mainly using Koshino model